Mount Gravatt East, Queensland: Education

-Mount Gravatt East State School is a government primary (Prep-6) school for boys and girls at Newnham Road (27.5337°S 153.0943°E).
+Mount Gravatt East State School is a government primary (Prep–6) school for boys and girls at Newnham Road (27.5337°S 153.0943°E).
 In 2017, the school had an enrolment of 283 students with 23 teachers (19 full-time equivalent) and 20 non-teaching staff (12 full-time equivalent).

-Seton College is a Catholic secondary (7-12) school for boys and girls at 1148 Cavendish Road (27.5295°S 153.0922°E).
+Seton College is a Catholic secondary (7–12) school for boys and girls at 1148 Cavendish Road (27.5295°S 153.0922°E).
 In 2017, the school had an enrolment of 326 students with 47 teachers (44 full-time equivalent) and 46 non-teaching staff (34 full-time equivalent).
+The school is closing, with new enrolments ceasing at the end of 2024, but existing students will be able to continue their education at the school.

 There is no government secondary school in the suburb.
 The nearest government secondary schools are in neighbouring suburbs: Mount Gravatt State High School in Mount Gravatt, Cavendish Road State High School in Holland Park, and Mansfield State High School in Mansfield.